tibcert/threat-story/_posts/2024-6-21-narrative-report.md

 The arduous history of digital espionage against the Tibetan community acts as a canary in the coal mine for global civil society.
 We provide a warning that harnessing the power of information technology for social movements requires vigilant attention to digital security.
 The stories shared in this report present the harms of digital threats while also offering a message of empowerment that shows how social movements under repression from authoritarianism can persevere and continue to speak truth to power.

-<h1 class="big big-2 ftco-animate" id="the-tibet-movement-goes-online">The Tibet Movement Goes Online</h1>
+<h2 class="mb-4 ftco-section ftco-animate" id="the-tibet-movement-goes-online">The Tibet Movement Goes Online</h2>

 Dharamshala, a small city in Northern India has been the central hub of the Tibetan diaspora since His Holiness the Dalai Lama made it his residence after escaping from Tibet in 1959.